jupyter/governance/list_of_subprojects.md

 ### Official Subprojects with SSC representation

-The following Jupyter Subprojects have their own formal decision making body that elects and maintains an SSC representative:
+The following Jupyter Subprojects have their own formal decision-making body that elects and maintains an SSC representative:

 - JupyterLab (https://github.com/jupyterlab/jupyterlab)
 - JupyterHub and Binder